Sophie, Hereditary Princess of Liechtenstein

-Sophie, Hereditary Princess of Liechtenstein (born Sophie Elisabeth Marie Gabrielle Herzogin in Bayern; (Note: Duchess in Bavaria.
+Sophie, Hereditary Princess of Liechtenstein, Countess of Rietberg (née Sophie Elisabeth Marie Gabrielle Herzogin in Bayern; (Note: Duchess in Bavaria.
 Regarding personal names: Herzogin was a title before 1919, but now is regarded as part of the surname.
 It is translated as Duchess.
 Before the August 1919 abolition of nobility as a legal class, titles preceded the full name when given (Graf Helmuth James von Moltke).
 Since 1919, these titles, along with any nobiliary prefix (von, zu, etc.), can be used, but are regarded as a dependent part of the surname, and thus come after any given names (Helmuth James Graf von Moltke).
 Titles and all dependent parts of surnames are ignored in alphabetical sorting.
-The masculine form is Herzog.)
-28 October 1967) is married to Alois, Hereditary Prince and Regent of Liechtenstein.
+The masculine form is Herzog.) born 28 October 1967) is married to Alois, Hereditary Prince and Regent of Liechtenstein.
 She was born a member of the House of Wittelsbach, with the courtesy title of Duchess in Bavaria, and second in line for the Jacobite succession.

 Early life and education

-Duchess Sophie in Bavaria born in Munich, the eldest of the five daughters of Prince Max, Duke in Bavaria, and Princess Elisabeth, Duchess in Bavaria (née Countess Douglas), as well as a patrilineal great-great-granddaughter of the last King of Bavaria, Ludwig III.
+Duchess Sophie was born in Bavaria, Munich, the eldest of the five daughters of Prince Max, Duke in Bavaria, and Princess Elisabeth, Duchess in Bavaria, as well as a patrilineal great-great-granddaughter of the last King of Bavaria, Ludwig III.
 She was born in Munich on 28 October 1967 and baptised as Sophie Elizabeth Marie Gabrielle in the chapel of her family's Kreuth home on 18 November.
 Her godparents were her maternal aunt the Duchess of Marlborough and Princess Anna Gabriele of Wrede.

 Sophie spent her childhood together with her parents and sisters in Wildbad Kreuth.
 From 1978 to 1980, Sophie attended the Girls' Home Primary School of the English Lady in Heiligenstadt.
 She then moved to the Girls' Secondary Boarding School Hohenburg in Lenggries.
 Sophie then studied history and English language and literature at the Catholic University of Eichstätt-Ingolstadt.
 She also attended Inchbald School of Design in London.